 - Waiver.
 The failure of a party to assert any of its rights under this CEA, including, but not limited to, the right to terminate this CEA in the event of breach or default by the other party, will not be deemed to constitute a waiver by that party of its right to enforce each and every provision of this CEA in accordance with its terms.

-- Relationship between the Parties; No Partnership or Agency; Independent Contractors.
-No agency, partnership, joint venture or employment relationship is created between Merchant, Processor and/or Member by way of this CEA.
+- Relationship between the Parties.
+No agency, partnership, joint venture or employment relationship is created between Merchant and Acquirer by way of this CEA.
 In the performance of their respective obligations hereunder, the parties are, and will be, independent contractors.
 Nothing in this CEA will be construed to constitute either party as the agent for the other for any purpose whatsoever.
 Neither party will bind, or attempt to bind, the other party to any contract or the performance of any obligation, and neither party will represent to any third party that it has any right to enter into any binding obligation on the other party's behalf.

 - No Illegal Use of Services.
-Merchant will not access and/or utilise the Services for illegal purposes and will not interfere or disrupt networks connected with the Services.
+Merchant will not access and/or utilize the Acquiring Services for illegal purposes and will not interfere or disrupt networks connected with the Acquiring Services.

 - Severability.
 Whenever possible, each provision of this CEA will be interpreted in such a manner as to be effective and valid under applicable law, but if any provision hereof will be prohibited by or determined to be invalid by a court of competent jurisdiction, such provision will be ineffective to the extent of such prohibition or invalidity, without invalidating the remainder of such provision or the remaining provisions of this CEA.